Sat 4 May, 2:30pm – Programme 1

 Sonic Cinema is a research project and event series by Oliver Dickens, exploring the intersection of moving-image, sound art and music practice.
 It is dedicated to the memory of Louis Benassi.
 Sonic Cinema also presents occasional repertory screenings of under-screened cinematic gems.

-Supported by Austrian Cultural Forum London
+Supported by Austrian Cultural Forum London.

 Austrian Cultural Forum